broadinstitute/seqr/README.md

 These tests assume that the `1kg` project above has been loaded - they run a bunch of browser simulations to make sure that the correct search results are returned.

-- psycopg2 in pip

-- GRANT ALL PRIVILEGES ON DATABASE xbrowsedb TO xbrowseuser;